pinarkaymaz6/pinarkaymaz6.github.io/_posts/2020-06-28-githubpages.md

 - If you rename your repo correctly, go check your website.
 It should be up and running shortly on `your-username@github.io`.

 - Now you can customize your website and publish content in `Markdown` format.
-There are two main methods to edit the files: you can clone this repository on your machine or directly edit the files on the GitHub dashboard.
-Either way, your changes will be deployed once you save your changes on the dashboard or push it from your local copy to the remote master branch.
+Go ahead and clone this repository on your machine.

-- Go to the `_config.yml` file and replace the `author` attributes with yours.
+- Go into the `your-username@github.io` folder ans open `_config.yml` file in your favorite editor.
+Now replace the `author` attributes with yours.
   - Replace the names and the images.
   - Add your social media accounts.
 -  You can also change the skin of the website by updating `minimal_mistakes_skin` on top of the config file.
 Mine is `dirt`.
 - To create a post, navigate to the `_post` folder and create a `Markdown` file following the naming convention `YYYY-MM-DD-<URL-PATH>.md`.
-- Now, push your changes to `master` branch and go check your website.
+- Your changes will be deployed once you push your changes.
+Now, push your changes to `master` branch and go check your website.
 It might take a minute to deploy, then try hard refreshing (`cmd + shift + R`) to see your changes.

 This is all.
 I hope this was helpful.